Maryland Theft Attorney | MD Theft & Fraud Criminal Defense Lawyers

 What type of theft is shoplifting in Maryland?

-Shoplifting in Maryland is charged as general theft, where the type of theft is charged based on the value of the good that were taken in total.
+Shoplifting is charged as general theft, where the type of theft is charged based on the value of the good that were taken in total.
 Most shoplifting cases fall into two general charges, Theft under $100 and Thft $100-$1500.
 If you're going to Court for a shoplifting charge, it's important to have an attorney.

 What is the statute of limitations for Theft in Maryland?

 The statute of limitations for a theft case will depend on the charges.
-For misdemeanors, the general statute of limitations in Maryland is one year from the date of the alleged crime.
+For misdemeanors, the general statute of limitations is one year from the date of the alleged crime.
 For felonies, there is no prescribed statute of limitations.
 Speaking with a maryland theft lawyer is important to ascertain if the statute of limitations will prohibit an action against a Defendant.

 How is theft different than Robbery in Maryland?